Crystalline Silica Compensation

 - Regular training updates – if there is a health and safety incident at work, all staff should receive refresher training.

 If your employer has failed to ensure your safety and you have developed a crystalline silica-related illness as a result, you could be able to claim compensation.
-To find out how much crystalline silica compensation you can claim, you should speak to Jefferies Solicitors.
-If you would like to find out more about the specific protections your employer should put in place if you work with crystalline silica, you can read about the Health and Safety Executive’s guidelines here.

 While crystalline silica can cause a range of respiratory and lung-related illnesses, the most common is silicosis.
 Silicosis occurs when crystalline silica dust causes an inflammation of the lungs and scarring, causing nodular lesions to appear in the upper part of the lungs.
 Symptoms of silicosis include: